 1. Rate increases.
 With a level premium, term-life policy, you’re guaranteed that the cost of the plan will not go up during the initial coverage period – for example, 10 or 15 years.
 But after that, watch out.
 When the stated period is up, you’re likely to get an invoice for the latest premium that’s many multiples of what you had been paying previously.
 Somewhere in the policy fine print there’s probably wording that says the policy is renewed automatically if the premium (meaning whatever you’ve been billed) is paid.

 Insurance companies take the position that they have no obligation to flag the rate increase for you.
 It’s up to you to mark your calendar and if you don’t pay bills yourself, to alert the person who does it for you.
 When that invoice arrives for the higher premium, you have a few options.
 You can ask the company to offer you a lower rate, based on your submitting an updated medical history.
 You can cancel the policy right away.
 Or you can simply let it lapse, in which case a grace period (for example, 30 days) will probably apply.
 2. Affinity groups.
 Various professional associations offer life insurance to their members at group rates.
-They save you the trouble of shopping, but the price won’t necessarily be less than what you could find on the open market or through a reputable insurance broker.
+They save you the trouble of shopping, but the price won’t necessarily be less than what you could find on the open market or through a reputable insurance brokers in Toronto or any other major city.
 There is a hidden cost of buying insurance this way, too: In order to maintain the policy, you generally must keep your membership in the group current by paying the organization’s yearly dues.
 You may find yourself locked into the membership purely to maintain the insurance policy, even if professionally you’re not getting much out of the affiliation.
 Another issue is that even if you still like the group, the price of membership may have gone up.
 Some professional associations (for example, lawyers’ groups) have a graduated dues schedule that correlates with how long you have been out of school.
 They assume that your salary has gone up to reflect your work experience, though in today’s job market that may not necessarily be the case.
 So while your insurance premium may remain the same over time, the cost associated with the policy — membership in the affinity group — goes up.

 3. Beneficiary designations.
 This is a document given to an insurance company or financial institution indicating who should inherit certain assets that do not pass under a will or trust — such as retirement accounts and the proceeds of a life insurance policy.
 You fill out the form when you buy the policy, but can later amend it.